Oliver H. P. Garrett: Career

 He wrote the story for the crime drama Her Husband Lies (1937).
 He wrote the screenplay and the dialogue of For the Defense (1930), and Scandal Sheet (1931).
 The Texan (1930) was based on an adaption of the story The Double-Eyed Deceiver.
 City Streets (1931), directed by Rouben Mamoulian, was adapted by Max Marcin and Garrett wrote the script.
 He wrote the screenplay for The Man I Married (1940).
+He also wrote the screenplay for Underground (1941), which was about anti-Nazi activists within Germany, who operated an underground, anti-Hitler radio station.
+After the release of Underground, Garrett left Hollywood and joined the Office of War Information, where he actually designed a clandestine radio station that, with the help of the Office of Strategic Services, broadcast to Italy.